EMDR Therapy | Trauma Therapy |Connecticut

 You make sense.

-Something happened—maybe years ago, maybe more recently—that changed how you move through the world.
+Something happened.
+Maybe years ago, maybe more recently.
+It has changed how you move through the world.

 Maybe it was obvious: abuse, loss, betrayal, or a sudden rupture that left you reeling.